PhD, University of Virginia, 2004

-Dr. Dunn conducts experimental research on happiness, with a current focus on how mobile technology can both support and undermine human well-being.
+Dr. Dunn conducts experimental research on happiness, with a current focus on how to promote rewarding social interactions using technology.
 Her work has appeared in top journals, with three papers published in Science.

 - Royal Society of Canada’s College of New Scholars, Artists and Scientists (2015)